Building a Transport Package: The Right Way

 member of the project config file is set to true

 .
-If that's the case, ExportObjects will report what files it would be changing without actually changing them.
+If that's the case, ExportObjects will report what files it would have changed without actually changing them.
 Be careful — if you work on the code of a file that is represented by an object in MODX, be sure to run ImportObjects before running ExportObjects or your work will be overwritten by the content of the MODX object.

 You should always run Bootstrap at least once after editing the project config file (and before running ExportObjects for the first time).
-It's also a good practice to run ExportObjects as a last step before running Build.
+It's also a good practice to run ExportObjects as a last step before running Build (always after ImportObjects).

 ImportObjects